 - Publish your own articles

-- Find jobs (Alina Bradford’s book is a great resource on how to do this!)
+- Find freelance writing jobs (Alina Bradford's book, Fluff-Free Freelance Writing, is a great resource on how to do this!)

 - Market your business